My name is Penny Webb , and I am mother to four, now grown up daughters and granny to TEN grandchildren, 5 boys and 5 girls.

 I am totally against tick boxes, criteria check lists, bench marking, and labelling children.
 I believe that children should learn through play, in their own time and free of stress.
 It is because of these views that I am an active campaigner against what I consider to be inappropriate Government policy.

-My passion for childminding extends beyond my setting and the children in my care as I believe that it is important to share good practice, ideas and information, which I have always done through my voluntary work and by always being happy to talk to people about my experiences.
+My passion extends beyond the children in my direct care as I believe that it is important to share good practice, ideas and information, which I have always done through my voluntary work and by always being happy to talk to people about my experiences.
 I now use this blog to share information as well as my two professional Facebook Groups.

-Readers need to be aware that I have recently been diagnosed as dyslexic, which has been a shock at my age.
-However, it does explain the mistakes in my writing, such as spelling, grammar, typo’s that I don’t spot, completely the wrong words used sometimes (that I also don’t spot), missing words and so on.
+Readers need to be aware that I was diagnosed as dyslexic in December 2014, which was a shock at my age.
+However, it does explain the mistakes in my writing, such as spelling, grammar, typo’s that I don’t spot, using completely the wrong words sometimes (that I also don’t spot), missing words and so on.